 Gluten free shopping and restaurant options abound in this brave new world of gluten free.
 But do you feel safer and more satisfied, or just more overwhelmed?
-Unfortunately, in spite of the FDA’s new gluten-free food labeling regulations having been finalized in August of 2014, there are still plenty of pitfalls we gluten free consumers can fall into when shopping, eating out and trusting others with your health.
+Unfortunately, in spite of the FDA’s gluten-free food labeling regulations, there are still plenty of pitfalls we gluten free consumers can fall into when shopping, eating out and trusting others with our health.

 “Gluten Free” but not for celiacs, or “Gluten Friendly” are two designations we’re seeing more of every day.
 Mom & Pop restaurants and large national chains alike, are searching for ways to both serve more consumers and protect themselves from liability, so they are getting more creative in their labeling and menu designations.

 Most restaurants want to do right by their customers and none want to make anyone sick.
 However, when they start offering “Gluten Free” menus and “Gluten Friendly” menu options, many sink into the quagmire of semantics, confusing themselves and the consumer.